-• Two (2) points deducted from current clinical course grade.
+■ Two (2) points will be deducted from the current clinical course grade.

 - ✓ Continual Non-Compliance (CNC) - Three (3) points are deducted from the current clinical course grade for each incident.

 NOTE: Based on the act of refusal, the student will not be permitted to simulate that examination if the procedure becomes available again on a "live" patient.